dayanruben/kotlinx.fuzz/README.md

 The plugin currently allows you to configure its parameters in the `fuzzConfig` section in `build.gradle.kts`.
 Here are the main configuration options:
 * `fuzzEngine` &mdash; fuzz engine to use, currently only `"Jazzer"` is supported
-* `instrument` &mdash; glob patterns matching names of classes that should be instrumented for fuzzing
+* `instrument` &mdash; glob patterns matching names of classes that should be instrumented for fuzzing, it determines what classes fuzzer will target during fuzzing; ideally it should be a class or a package that you want to fuzz
 * `workDir` &mdash; directory where the all fuzzing results will be stored; default `"build/fuzz"`
 * `dumpCoverage` &mdash; flag to enable/disable JaCoCo `.exec` file generation, enabled by default; you can read a little bit more about logging in `kotlinx.fuzz` [here](docs/Logging.md)
 * `logLevel` &mdash; logging level enabled for `kotlinx.fuzz`; `warn` by default